What is a POS integration?

 - Your stock check devices automatically send stock information to your back office

-Important points to understand about integrations
+Important points to understand about every POS integration

 - Some integrations are one-way, rather than two ways.